-I was really easy actually.
-We shared an office at that time and I knew them [Christopher, Christoph and Lutz] since they started up the company.
+It was really easy actually.
+We shared an office at that time and I knew them [Christopher, Christoph, and Lutz] since they started up the company.
 So I initially had a good understanding of who they are.

-Often find that the simple ideas are the best.
+Often find that simple ideas are the best.
 You do not need to over complicate things.
-Especially, when it comes to corporate identity, where such a small thing, as a logo, needs to do so many things.
-You simply can not compromise, you need to have one really good idea and go fully with that, instead of trying to merge to many things together.
+Especially, when it comes to corporate identity, where such a small thing, like a logo, needs to do so many things.
+You simply can not compromise, you need to have one really good idea and go fully with that, instead of trying to merge too many things together.